jennyreddish/seshat/docs/source/resources.rst

-Project resources:where to find them
+Project resources: where to find them
 =========================================================

 This page provides a list of resources related to the Seshat project, what they are and where to find them.